Skip to Main Content

 Getting Started

-The data sheet included is the one from a project I worked on previously concerning New York State law enforcement agencies and the request of Mine-Resistant Ambush Proof vehicles (MRAPs).
+The data sheet included is the one from a project I worked on previously concerning New York State law enforcement agencies and the request of Mine-Resistant Ambush Proof vehicles (MRAPs) and other armored vehicles from the 1033 program.
 It lists the city or county of the agency, the equipment they requested and the year of the receipt.
 What it does not include is shape files for the areas discussed.
 However, you do have the county, village and city shapefiles from your base map, and if you have a common field between the data in your table, and data in the attribute table for your shapefile, you can join the data from the sheet to the locational data.

 It's a good idea to keep a basemap that is clean of any joins or added data just so if you make any mistakes and need to start over, or if you have additional layers of data you want to add, you always have a clean copy to join it to, so make a copy of your Base Map from NY.GOV layer

-• Right-click on the Base Map from NY.GOV layer and choose Copy
+• Right-click on the Base Map from NY.GOV group layer in the Contents Pane and choose Copy

-• Go up to the data frame Layers at the top, right-click and choose Paste Layer(s)
+• Go up Map at the top, right-click and choose Paste

 • Rename this layer Agencies Receiving MRAPs.
-You'll notice that now you can't really see your Drug Arrests by County layer anymore, but you'll be fixing that when you visualize this layer.
+You'll notice that if you check this layer to turn it on, now you can't really see your Drug Arrests by County layer anymore, but you'll be fixing that when you visualize this layer.

 Joining Attribute Data from a Table to a Layer

-• In the List by Source view of your Table of Contents, right-click on MRAP_And_Ship_Year.csv and select Open.
-See which columns contain the name of the county or city that received an MRAP and note the field name at the top.
+• In the Contents pane, right-click on MRAPArmorOnly_2018-2022.csv and select Open.
+See which columns contain the name of the county or city that received an Mine-Resistant Vehicle or Armored NTVs and note the field name at the top.
 On this table, County has the name of the county where a county law enforcement agency got an MRAP and City for the city whose city, village or town law enforcement agency received one.
-Make a note of these field names
+Make a note of these field names.

-• Right-click on the Counties layer in the Agencies Receiving MRAPs group layer, and choose Open Attribute Table.
+• Right-click on the Counties layer in the Agencies Receiving MRAPs group layer, and choose Attribute Table.
 When you look at the attribute table for this layer to see which field has the county name, note that it's the column called NAME.
 Do the same for the Villages and Cities_Towns layers, and you'll get the same result.
-The field that contains the information on what the town or city is called is titled NAME.
+The field that contains the information on what the town, city or village is called is titled NAME.

-• In the Join Data window, select the option Join attributes from a table, which should be a default.
-For the first question about the field in the layer that you want to base the join on, pick NAME, since when you looked at the attribute table for Counties, that was the field that had the county name.
-For the second question, choose from the dropdown that the table you are joining this layer to is MRAP_And_Ship_Year.csv.
-In other situations you can navigate in your computer to find the table you want to associate with your layer.
-And for the last question select that the field in your table that you want to base the join on is County, because when you looked at the table that was the field that contained the name of the county.
+• In the Add Join window, the first box for Input Table should already be filled in with Counties since that's where you started the Add Join process.
+Since you figured out that the field with the information about the county names is NAME, choose that for the Input Join Fieldsince when you looked at the attribute table for Counties, that was the field that had the county name.
+For Join Table choose from the dropdown that the table you are joining this layer to is MRAPArmorOnly_2018-2022.csv.
+And for Join Table Field select that the field in your table that you want to base the join on is County, because when you looked at the table that was the field that contained the name of the county.

 • Click on Validate Join.
 This checks over to make sure your join will work correctly, telling you if there are any columns with unacceptable names or if the data are different types.

-• If the Join Validation works fine, click OK.
+• If the Join Validation works fine, click Close and then OK in the Add Join window.

-• Repeat this process for the Villages and Cities_Towns layers, but in the Join Data window, instead of selecting that the field in the table to base the join on (question 3) is County instead choose City.
+• Repeat this process for the Villages and Cities_Towns layers, but in the Join Data window, instead of selecting that the field in the table to base the join on Join Table Field choose City.
 Open the attribute tables for these layers to make sure they also contain new information.

 Now that the qualitative data from this table is attached to the layers of your map, you can change your symbology to display this data.